fadden/CiderPress2/DiskArc/Disk/DART-notes.md

  - 18: MS-DOS 1400KB

 The `bLength` array will have 40 entries, for disks up to 800KB, or 72 entries, for 1440KB disks.
-The meaning of each block length is somewhat variable:
+This holds the length of the compressed data.
+The meaning of each block length can depend on the compression type used:

  - For uncompressed data, the block length will be 20960 or -1 (0xffff).
  - For "fast" (RLE) compression, the length is in 16-bit words, i.e. half the length in bytes.